FatinShadab/YouFast-Downloader/README.md

 # YouFast-Downloader
-A downloader for youtube videos  using --  pytube, plyer, kivy, kivymd
+A simple downloader for youtube videos  using --  pytube, plyer, kivy, kivymd

+### main.py
+main.py is the main script and contains the full application code.